 Mooers is a tiny town located in the state of New York.
 With a population of 451 people and just one neighborhood, Mooers is the 904th largest community in New York.

-Because occupations involving physical labor dominate the local economy, Mooers is generally considered to be a blue-collar town.
-44.58% of the Mooers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Mooers, you'll notice that it is more blue-collar than most other communities in America.
+44.58% of Mooers’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mooers is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Mooers who work in sales jobs (15.83%), food service (12.50%), and law enforcement and fire fighting (8.75%).

 As is often the case in a small town, Mooers doesn't have a public transportation system that people use for their commute.

-In terms of college education, Mooers is nearly on par with the US average for all cities of 21.84%: 20.58% of adults 25 and older in Mooers have a bachelor's degree or advanced degree.
+The education level of Mooers citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.58% of adults 25 and older in Mooers have a college degree.

 The per capita income in Mooers in 2022 was $20,294, which is low income relative to New York and the nation.
 This equates to an annual income of $81,176 for a family of four.
 However, Mooers contains both very wealthy and poor people as well.